What DecIQ® is built on

 Nigeria forensic investigation

-The governance gap persisted but was most acute in Nigeria.
+The operational gap persisted but was most acute in Nigeria.
 The consequences were largest in oil and gas.

 The gap: three consistent properties